mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-service-accounts.md

 </div>

 :::warning
-Removing a Service Account from the Company will permanently delete the account and all its existing Roles, which will be lost and cannot be recovered.
+Removing a service account from the Company will permanently delete the account and all its existing roles, which will be lost and cannot be recovered.
 :::

-## Managing Service account roles
+## Managing service account roles

-Service account roles are managed from the [Identities portal](/development_suite/identity-and-access-management/manage-identities.md), which is specifically dedicated to the governance of roles and accesses to the resources of the Company.
+Service account roles are managed from the [IAM portal](/development_suite/identity-and-access-management/manage-identities.md), which is specifically dedicated to the governance of roles and accesses to the resources of the Company.

 ### Managing Service Account role at Company level

-To modify a service account role in the Company, simply click on the edit button for the desired Service Account row and select the new Role.
+To modify a service account role in the Company, simply click on the edit button for the desired service account row and select the new role.

 <div style={{display: 'flex', justifyContent: 'center'}}>
   <div style={{display: 'flex', width: '600px'}}>